-There is a long list of benefits that are provided by United Energy Workers Health Care.
+There is a long list of benefits that are provided by United Energy Workers Health Care and Four Corners Health Care.
 Our clients are the people who worked for the United States Department of Energy as employees, contractors or subcontractors.
 If you have been diagnosed with an illness resulting from work exposure during your time with the Department of Energy, then you can qualify for free EEOCIPA and RECA home health care.
 Medical benefits from EEOCIPA and RECA include services, appliances, and supplies prescribed or recommended by a qualified physician, which are likely to cure, give relief to, or reduce the degree or the period of the accepted illness.
 Our home health care is one of the many medical benefits you may receive for an accepted illness under the EEOICPA.
 In order to receive our in home services, you will need to follow the steps outlined by the Department of Labor.

 Step 1: Diagnosis